FA2021-K1/ScienceLabWebservice/README.md

 To start and test the web service, you can run the `$ docker compose up` command to start the web service.

 Xcode 13 (only available on macOS) is required to build and run the example client application.
 Follow the instructions on https://developer.apple.com/xcode/ to install the latest version of Xcode.

-1. Opening the *Example.xcworkspace*.
-The workspace bundles the web services and the client application.
-2. Select the *WebService* target, and then the *App* target and start the web service as well as the app by following the instructions on [Running Your App in the Simulator or on a Device](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device)

 ## System Functionality